Watson-Personal-Assistant/developer/_content/further-topics/login-with-IBMid.md

 title: Linking your IBMid with your Watson Assistant instance
 weight: 40
 ---
-You can use your IBMid to log in to the Watson Assistant console.
+You can use your IBMid to log in to the Watson Assistant Solutions console.
 An IBMid is a free, single ID and password that you can use across the ibm.com domain, including IBM Cloud.

 Before you can use your IBMid to log in, you must create an entry for your IBMid in the IBM Cloud Identity and Access Management (IAM) system.
-When you receive your IAM ID, submit a request to the Watson Assistant Solutions support team to link you IBMid with your Watson Assistant instance.
+When you receive your IAM ID, submit a request to the Watson Assistant Solutions support team to link you IBMid with your Watson Assistant Solutions instance.

 Complete these steps: